firmai/ImputeGAP/README.md

 ## Imputation

-ImputeGAP provides a diverse selection of imputation algorithms, organized into five main categories: Matrix Completion, Deep Learning, Statistical Methods, Pattern Search, and Graph Learning.
+ImputeGAP provides a diverse selection of imputation algorithms, organized into five main categories: Matrix Completion, Deep Learning, Statistical Methods, Pattern Search, and Machine Learning.
 You can also add your own custom imputation algorithm by following the `min-impute` template and substituting your code to implement your logic.

 ### Example Imputation
 You can find this example in the file [`runner_imputation.py`](https://github.com/eXascaleInfolab/ImputeGAP/blob/main/imputegap/runner_imputation.py).